odysseyofnoises/EurKEY-Ultra/README.md

 * Letters like ř and š for Czech and Slovak can also be typed using fewer keystrokes than EurKEY.

 This version of the layout adds more dead keys, but most letters can be typed in only 3 keystrokes.
 For example, to type ř, you use AltGr + 5, and then hit the r key.
 I tested this keyboard layout with typing tests on several websites, like keyhero.com, 10fastfingers.com, free-online-writing.com, and quicktypingtest.com.
 I tried typing words and passages in Spanish, French, German, Norwegian, Icelandic, Hungarian, Polish, Slovak, Czech, Latvian, Lithuanian, Romanian, Turkish, Greek, and many others.
 Esperanto is also fully supported.
 For basically all the Latin-based scripts available on those typing test sites, I tested them several times each.
 I was able to get about 30–40 WPM for pretty much every language I tested (except Greek, because I'm not as familiar with the layout).
 You could probably do it much faster with practice.

+Some things are the same as on EurKEY, but there are many differences.
+I didn't keep track of every change I made, but here are some of them:

+* More dead keys, different dead key positions
+* Restored the functionality of ð (eth) to AltGr + d for Icelandic support.
+The letter đ can still be typed using the macron dead key
+* Moved æ back to AltGr + z to match the US international keyboard layout
+* Made AltGr + Shift + E the Euro sign, and AltGr + Shift + Y the Yen sign
+* Added many symbols to the misc. symbols layer, like Bitcoin ₿, generic currency sign ¤, dagger †, and double dagger ‡, as well as icons like ⛈ ⛔ ❄ ☯ ⚡(some of these might render as emojis, depending on the font/app)
+* The º and ª for Spanish ordinals are typed using AltGr + Shift + 2 and AltGr + Shift + 3, instead of AltGr + 2 and AltGr + 3
+* Moved the German lower-99 quotation mark „ symbol to AltGr + 0 instead of AltGr + 8 because of the new dead key on AltGr + 8.
+The left and right double-quote keys are also in different positions
+* Rearranged a few Greek symbols and added final sigma ς to follow the standard Greek layout
+* Rearranged some of the math symbols, and added many new math symbols.
+The math layer is also now on AltGr + m instead of AltGr + Shift + M (one key less)
+* Subscript and superscript numbers were moved to the misc. symbols layer
+* Fractions are typed by holding down AltGr in the misc. symbols layer.
+For example, AltGr + \ + 2 → ½ (or AltGr + \\, AltGr + 2)

 # Installation